Here are all the winners from the 2024 Grammys – rolling list

 Lana Del Rey – ‘A&W’

-Paramore – ‘This Is Why’
+Paramore – ‘This Is Why’ – winner

 Best Rock Album